bainsy88/Ibm-Containers-Labs-Denmark/1-Intro-to-IBM-Containers-and-Docker.md

 4. Access the Let's Chat application through your browser using the loopback IP address (127.0.0.1).

-           In your browser, access http://127.0.0.1:8080 or http://localhost:8080 or http://system_ip_here:8080.
+  In your browser, access `http://127.0.0.1:8080` or `http://localhost:8080` or `http://system_ip_here:8080`.
+  If you are using Docker Toolbox, run `docker-machine ip` to get your system IP address.

 5. You can now stop and remove your local running containers.

   Stop the containers:
-        ```

       $ docker stop lets-chat lc-mongo
       lets-chat
       lc-mongo
-        ```

   Delete the containers:
-        ```

       $ docker rm lets-chat lc-mongo
       lets-chat
       lc-mongo
-        ```

 ## Task 3: Log into IBM Containers using the CLI

 In this task, we will log into the IBM Containers command line to connect to Bluemix running on the IBM Cloud.

 1. Back at your Terminal window, configure the Cloud Foundry CLI to work with the nearest IBM Bluemix region.
 This ensures you will be working with the US South region of Bluemix.
-To use the London datacenter, the API endpoint is "cf api https://api.eu-gb.bluemix.net".
+To use the London datacenter, the API endpoint is `https://api.eu-gb.bluemix.net`.

         $ cf api https://api.eu-gb.bluemix.net
         Setting api endpoint to https://api.eu-gb.bluemix.net...